TetrahedronAI/circle/CONTRIBUTING.md

 ## IDE Configuration

+> **First run the `admin/scripts/new_here.py` script to set up pre-commit hooks and dependencies.
+It would be helpful to rerun this from time to time as new pre-commit hooks are added.**

 ### Concerning VS Code Users

 If you are a user of Visual Studio Code, you'll find a VS Code configuration with tasks for setup and testing.
 Please use these, and, if you don't, please do not delete or edit them directly.